Trump Slams ‘Wacky Nut Job’ Ann Coulter

 Trump concluded the tweets by touting his administration’s alleged accomplishment, and arguing that “millions” of immigrants would be entering the United States under any other president.
 Trump, he tweeted, is “stopping an invasion.”

 It comes as no surprise that Donald Trump is nicknaming, insulting, and ridiculing “Wacky Nut Job” Ann Coulter.
-The conservative author and pundit, once a strong supporter of the president, has as of recently become one of his fiercest right-wing critics, according to The Guardian.
+The conservative author and pundit, once a strong supporter of the president, has, as of recently, become one of his fiercest right-wing critics, according to The Guardian.

-As previously reported by The Inquisitr, Coulter in late January described Trump as the “biggest wimp” to ever serve as President of the United States.
+As previously reported by The Inquisitr, in late January, Coulter described Trump as the “biggest wimp” to ever serve as president of the United States.
 Her comments came following the president’s “caving” to House Speaker Nancy Pelosi.

-Trump, after promising not to cave, caved and reopened the government, ending what was the longest and most expensive government shutdown in United States history.
-The shutdown was effectively forced by the president, who wanted to pressure the Democratic Party into relocating funds for a wall on the southern border.
+Trump, after promising not to cave, caved and reopened the government, ending what was the longest and most expensive government shutdown in U.S. history.
+The shutdown was effectively forced by the president, who wanted to pressure the Democratic Party into allocating funds for a wall on the southern border.

 President Trump Hits Back Hard At TV Pundit Ann Coulter: “Wacky Nut Job” https://t.co/UxBR2W3zjv pic.twitter.com/cUJJvuHiL4